QuanTrieuPCYT/HPHamar_Hackintosh/README.md

 * **You tell me**

 ## FAQ
+### Why no Clover?

+OpenCore gives you real Mac experience.
+And it's easy to use too.
+I just, don't like Clover.
+I started Hackintoshing with OpenCore so yeh...

 ### I saw your EFI drivers folder and i saw `HfsPlusLegacy.efi`.
 Why would you use that?

 Try using the normal `HfsPlus.efi` or the OC-bundled `OpenHfsPlus.efi`.
 OpenCore will not boot (Clover also).